 Even though they pioneered home videogame consoles with the original Odyssey, Magnavox, a subsidiary of Dutch high-tech conglomerate Philips as of 1974, has to play some serious catch-up after the advent of programmable systems like the Channel F and VCS.
 Their answer is a redesign of a machine originally prototyped by the company in 1977, featuring 24 built-in games.
 Called the Odyssey² (O²), the system is re-tooled as a programmable machine and debuts for a suggested retail price of $199.95 in 1978.
 Seven game carts are available at launch, selling for $19.95.
 Also available is Computer Intro, which teaches users the basics of assembler and machine language programming for the low, low price of $24.95.

 Magnavox hardware engineer Sam Overton creates most of the initial game titles for the O², including passes at most of the staple sports games like football, basketball and golf.
 However, North American Philips (NAP) decides that video games aren’t such a great way to sell television sets, and six months after the launch of the Odyssey² pulls the plug on the Game Group in an overture to pulling the machine off the market completely.
 Ed Averett is an electrical engineer and sales representative at Intel, supplier of chips for the Odyssey².
 When he hears that the system might be cancelled, he convinces his employer that keeping the O² afloat will also keep open an avenue to sell Intel chips.
 Thus, Averett starts making games for the console from his home in Chattanooga, Tennessee as a freelance developer, along with his wife Linda, also an electrical engineer.
 They create about half of the 50 games eventually produced by Magnavox, receiving a royalty for each cartridge sold in lieu of a salary.
 The Averetts face some extremely limiting technical confines developing for the O², such as a measly 2K of ROM available in each cartridge.
 The “Challenger Series” line of games bumps this up with 4K carts, but they still fill up fast.
 With Ed designing the games while his wife programs, they crank out each game in about three months, amounting to some of the most creative home video games of the era.
-One of the Averetts’ creations becomes the crux on which the O² rises, and then ultimately drops into oblivion.
+One of the Averetts’ creations becomes the crux on which the O² rises, only to eventually drop into oblivion.

 Averett strikes back in October 1982 with the utterly amazing K.C.’s Krazy Chase!, with our intrepid K.C. rolling through a forested maze trying to eat the tail of a creature called a “Dratapillar”…a thinly disguised poke at Atari.
 Smaller legged creatures called “Drats” also chase the titular character around.
-While being a debut action game for The Voice speech attachment (see below), and easily one of the most graphically complex and enjoyable games of the pre-1980 home videogames, it comes too late to save the O².
+While being a debut action game for The Voice speech attachment (see below), and easily one of the most graphically complex and enjoyable games of the pre-1980 home videogames, K.C.
+Munchkin! comes too late to save the O².